ducdmdo/resolving-fun-problems-daily/README.md

           -     Removing an item from the beginning => cost us O(1); This is a place where Linked Lists are better than Arrays.
 Arrays are O(n) when removing the first item because of the reindexing that is required.
           -     Finding an item by index => cost us 0(N); You have to iterate through the Linked List until you get to the index you are looking for.
           - Getting node at **index position**
-          -     You need to iterate to the Nth position
+          -     You need to iterate to the Nth position; so it costs O(N)
           - Poping the tail node
-          -     You have to iterate throught the list until you get to the tail
+          -     You have to iterate throught the list until you get to the tail, so it costs O(N)

           - Deleting/addition a node **at index position** - quite a lot of edge cases
           -     Let's create a new tempNode separately (let tempNode = new ListNode(-Infinity)).
 Then point to the 'head' node